The Law Office of Blerim Elmazi

 Common Causes of Wrongful Death Recognized by the Courts

-• Criminal acts or intentional misconduct
+• Criminal acts or intentional harm, including assault or negligent security incidents.

 Steps to Take After Losing a Loved One to Wrongful Death in Texas